 Charles L. Gribi

-Aviation Cadet School University of Alabama, Tuscaloosa Alabama Early Fall 1943 Served as a Bombardier-Navigator aboard a B-24 and survived a mid air collision with another B-24 on his fourth mission.
-After completing 31 successful forays into heavily defended enemy territory he returned to the U.S.A on Oct.11 1944 to become an instructor at the Bombardier School in Midland Texas and was readying to return to combat in the Pacific Theater when the Atom Bomb ended the war.
-On that day his firstborn (a girl) was one year old. |
+Aviation Cadet School University of Alabama, Tuscaloosa Alabama Early Fall 1943 Served as a Bombardier-Navigator aboard a B-24 and survived a mid air collision with another B-24 on his first mission.
+After completing 31 successful forays into heavily defended enemy territory, he returned to the U.S.A on Oct.11 1944, the day his firstborn (a girl) was one year old.
+He became an instructor at the Bombardier School in Midland Texas, and was readying to return to combat in the Pacific Theater when the Atom Bomb ended the war. |

 ![]() |